restify/node-restify/README.md

 a client to send it (typically you want this with a web service API so you're not supporting some weird version 0 for all of time).
 Note that if you don't set `apiVersion` the default set in lib/constants.js is sent back (which is a YYYY-MM-DD string), so that's probably not what you want.
 Set it ;-).
-Lastly, setting `serverName` lets you set the `server` header on all responses.
+Setting `serverName` lets you set the `server` header on all responses.
+The `installExceptionHandler` flag gets you a generic 500 response if you didn't catch an exception.

 ### Routes